IT4smart/ConfigurationPage/ConfigPage/README.md

 - profile:
-	The profile must have the format of: "profile_name"_profile.ini with the name saved into the profiles profile_name
+	The profile must have the format of: "profile_name"_profile.ini with the name saved into the profiles profile_name !!!if no profile is found, then the whole configpage is useless!!!

 - setting.ini